uber/airlock/README.md

 var prober = new Prober({
     title: 'probe interface',
-    failureHandler: function (opts) {
-        /* prober failed to probe a thunk. handle this case somehow, maybe send email or log to a known working logger.
-        */
-    },
     statsd: { increment: function (key) {
         // send increment command to a statsd server.
     } },